bbbdbbb/AffectQuill/03_Multimodal-Learning/Blip-2.md

 To reduce computation cost and **counteract** the issue of **catastrophic forgetting**, the unimodal pre-trained models remain frozen during the pre-training.

 The queries **interact with** each other through self-attention layers, and **interact with** frozen image features through cross-attention layers (inserted every other transformer block).

+The projected query embeddings are then **prepended to the input text embeddings**.
+They function as **soft visual prompts** that condition the LLM on visual representation extracted by the Q-Former.

 # Extended literature
 - I don't know the queries how to interact with the text through the same self-attention layers.
 The [code](https://github.com/salesforce/LAVIS/tree/main/projects/blip2) of Blip-2.
 - Align before fuse: Vision and language representation learning with momentum distillation.
 In NeurIPS, 2021.
+- Hallucination / Lossy Compression